 - Potassium is essential for cell division and strong stems.
 It helps fight disease, improve the quality of fruit, and decrease the water requirement of plants.
 Sources of potassium are wood ashes, greensand, manure, and compost.

-You’ll need to schedule your planting according to the seasonal temperature range in your region.
+You’ll need to schedule your planting according to the seasonal temperature range in your region and your average frost dates.
 Early season plants like peas, Swiss chard, broccoli, Brussels sprouts, cauliflower, turnips, and onions grow best at temperatures between 10-20C (50-70F).
 These plants prefer a cooler time of the year to grow and will usually tolerate frost.

 Vegetables like lettuce, celery, cabbage, carrots, radish, parsnip and leek have intermediate temperature requirements.
 They grow best in temperatures between 15-25C (60-80F).
 Set these out after the early season plants are established.